 Adaptive Thresholding.
 In many images the background is not uniformly distributed and the blobs do not have uniform contrast.
 One approach is to break the image into small blocks of, say, 64x64 pixels.
-The next step consists of finding the minimum between the peaks of background and blob pixels and using this as the threshold Ti for the ith block.
+The next step consists of finding the minimum between the peaks of background and blob pixels and using this as the threshold T_i for the ith block.
 Each block is processed according to its threshold to put the background at a darker (or lighter) level while putting the blob subregions at a lighter (or darker) level.
 The advantage of adaptive thresholding is that it usually produces more clearly separated blobs and fewer errors due to the lumping together of different blobs than does a single threshold.
 Statistical methods can also be used to obtain a uniform contrast throughout the entire image.
-We can use Matlab's T = graythresh(I1) function and then I2 = im2bw(I1,T).
+We can also use the Matlab function T= gravthresh(Im1) function and then Im2 = im2bw(Im1,T) (converts to black and white).

 Segmentation by Region Growing.
 The first method of growing a region for a segment is the technique known as decomposition into block subregions.
 The image is divided into a large number of very small subregions of pixels with similar gray levels where the initial blocks are single pixels.
 A new method that we have used to obtain the initial blocks is the fuzzy averaging over neighborhoods of pixels (see below).
 A simpler method is to use the average or median on a block of pixels if the pixels have small differences, or else the block is not changed.
 The image is partitioned into small blocks, say 4x4 or 8x8, and each pixel in any block that is written to the output image has the block's average value.
-Region growing methods are usually computationally expensive and some can be unstable.
+Blocks of similar gray level can be joined to make larger regions.
+Region growing methods are usually computationally expensive and some can become unstable.